 It was part of a larger tornado outbreak and due to the loss of life from just the Tri-State Tornado it’s considered to be part of the deadliest tornado outbreak in U.S. history.

 Below are some shocking pictures related to the Tri-State Tornado.
 There is no known photograph of the actual funnel cloud.
-While you may find a lot of articles on this tornado with a picture of a tornado, it's not an actual picture of it.
+While you may find a lot of articles on this tornado with a picture of a tornado, it's not an actual picture of the tornado.

-This is a diagram done by the National Weather Service showing the damage and travel path of the Tri-State Tornado.
+This is a diagram from the National Weather Service showing the damage and travel path of the Tri-State Tornado.

 Credit: National Weather Service